MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/addaccount.md

   - php
   - python
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # AddAccount Service Operation - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Creates a new account within an existing customer.

 Only a user with Super Admin credentials can add accounts.